amlloren/Pharma-Spending-by-Countries/README.md

 ### Bottom 10 Lowest Spending Countries (Per Capita)

-This table ranks the countries by their average spending per capita in USD, starting from the lowest.
+This table ranks the countries by their average spending per capita in USD, starting from the lowest between the 2005 and 2014 year range.

 | Rank | Country Code | Country Name     | Average Spending Per Capita ($ USD) |
 |:----:|:------------:|:----------------:|:-----------------------------------:|